plaza tennis

 The playing conditions on a tennis court also have a significant impact on forcing errors from players Weather elements such as wind or sun glare can disrupt a player’s rhythm and timing, making it difficult for them to execute their shots accurately

-See also What Is The Best Tennis Ball
+See also What Age Do Tennis Players Retire

 The surface type is another critical factor contributing to forced errors On grass courts, where footing may be less secure, players need exceptional footwork skills to maintain balance and control during rallies Clay courts offer slower ball speed but higher bounce levels, demanding adjustments in shot selection and technique